btolsen131/ToDoList/README.md

 ## About The Project

- `This project is a full stack CRUD app with user registration features.`
+ `This full stack project uses Python and MySQL to build a web app to enter and track tasks to do.
+The app was built using the Flask Python framework.
+I used the SQLAlchemy, Bcrypt, and LoginManager libraries to build out the database connection and user authenication features.`

 <p align="right">(<a href="#top">back to top</a>)</p>